barracudanetworks/ArchiveStream-php/README.md

 $zip->init_file_stream_transfer('some_image.jpg');

 // Stream part of the contents of som_image.jpg
-// This method should be called as many times as needed to send all of it's data
+// This method should be called as many times as needed to send all of its data
 $zip->stream_file_part($data);

 // Send data descriptor header for file